 1. By Hourly Rate.

-The rates charged by grant writers vary, depending on their main clientele, level of experience and success in securing grant approvals.
+The rates charged by grant writers vary, depending on their main clientele, the level of experience and success in securing grant approvals.
 The average per hour rate for a competent grant writer goes around $50 to $70.
-A grant writer charging $60/hour can therefore earn $1,200 for a 20-hour assignment.
+A grant writer charging $60/hour can, therefore, earn $1,200 for a 20-hour assignment.
 More experienced and capable grant writers can charge rates of $100/hour or more, while there are less established grant writers who charge $25-50/hour.
 The hourly rate and the resultant total fee will be significantly impacted by the relative efficiency of each grant writer.

 2. By Project.

 Some grant writers prefer to charge on a project basis, after a thorough assessment of the full range and scope of the job.
 Depending on the length and complexity of the grant document, project fees can range anywhere from $1,000 to $8,000.
-You can also choose to offer different rates based on the source of grant – e.g. a lower rate for grant applications to be submitted to foundation or corporation; and a higher rate if applicant is seeking state or federal grants.
+You can also choose to offer different rates based on the source of the grant – e.g. a lower rate for grant applications to be submitted to foundation or corporation; and a higher rate if the applicant is seeking state or federal grants.

 3. By Commission.

 Some grant writers are paid based on a certain percentage of funding requested.
 In this arrangement, the grant writer’s compensation is tied to their success in securing the grant, and will be paid anywhere from 1% to 5% of the total grant awarded.